Because we care

 With dry stains, we recommend scraping with a blunt object like a tablespoon or a spatula and then vacuum clean the remains.
 Begin from the edge of the stain and scrape towards the centre.
 But be careful to not damage the rug fibers.

 For wet stains, promptly absorb as much as possible with a paper towel without adding water.
-If still needed, dab lightly with a clean undyed cloth, colorless detergent and lukewarm water.
+If still needed, dab lightly with a clean undyed cloth, colorless detergent (soap or laundry detergent) and lukewarm water.
 Be careful not to wet the rug too much, as this can cause the rug to shrink and lose its shape.
 Never rub the stain, as that makes it more difficult to remove.
 Rubbing can also spread the stain, and can damage the fibres.

 Avoid bleach, harsh chemicals, or alkaline household products as it will discolor or damage wool.